Blog · Analysis · Last reviewed June 25, 2026

 First, distinguish source data from generated data.
 Trial records should make clear which evidence came from enrolled participants, prior trials, registries, claims, electronic health records, sensors, models, simulations, or generated datasets.

-Second, require a context-of-use claim.
-An AI model, external control, digital endpoint, or biomedical twin should be evaluated for the exact decision it is meant to support, not granted general credibility because it performed well somewhere else.
+Third, require a context-of-use claim.
+An AI model, model-informed analysis, external control, digital endpoint, or biomedical twin should be evaluated for the exact decision it is meant to support, not granted general credibility because it performed well somewhere else.

-Third, preserve audit trails.
-Sponsors should retain protocols, statistical analysis plans, data provenance, matching criteria, model versions, feature definitions, validation results, bias analyses, uncertainty estimates, vendor documentation, and change logs.
+Fourth, preserve audit trails.
+Sponsors should retain protocols, statistical analysis plans, data provenance, matching criteria, model versions, feature definitions, validation results, bias analyses, uncertainty estimates, vendor documentation, and change logs so that competent audit remains possible.

 The synthetic patient is a new figure in model-mediated knowledge.